 Pension consolidation simply means combining two or more pension schemes into a single pot.
 There are several reasons why this might be worthwhile.

 For example, keeping track of various pensions can become more difficult as you get older, especially if you have lots of pension statements arriving in the post each year or your personal circumstances change.
-The Association of British Insurers estimates that only 1 in 25 people tell their pension provider when they move home, leading to 1.6 million pension pots worth almost £20 billion remaining untouched and unclaimed in the UK.
+Research by the Pensions Policy Institute (PPI) found that there is £31.1 billion lying in unclaimed, inactive and lost pension pots.

 Another difficulty that comes with owning several pensions is maintaining a good understanding of how they are all performing.
 This is much harder to determine when you hold a few pensions with different amounts.